natgmariam/rps-game/README.md

 # rps-game
-A very simple rock paper, scissors game to get  familiar with the basics of python3
+A very simple rock, paper & scissors game to get  familiar with the basics of python3